 There are too many cards around lately that do not charge you an annual fee.
 You should never have to pay to use a credit card.
 Before you apply, make sure that you read the fine print.
 Some cards applications only say that you don’t pay an annual fee the first year.
 Make sure that it says there will never be an annual fee.

 Pay your credit card bill on time.

 If you don’t pay your bill on time, the credit card company will charge you a late fee.
-These fees are usually very high.
-My credit cards charge between $25 and $35 if you don’t pay at least the minimum by the due date.
+These fees are usually really high.
+My credit cards charge between $25 and $35 if you don’t pay at least the minimum amount by the due date.
 Also, late payments will end up on your credit record and negatively impact your credit score.
-To make sure you are not charged a late fee, mail your payment in at least 10 days before the due date.
-Even better than mailing your payment, most credit card companies allow you to pay your bill online with no fee.
-This way you even save the price of a stamp.
-You can usually schedule your payment to be deducted from your bank account whatever day you choose.

 Pay your credit card bill in full